r-quixote/img_tracking/README.md

 - [ ] add brightness controll to img_procesing.py - maybe auto brightness correction for imgs with natural lighting
 - [ ] clean up progress bar mess
 - [ ] add help section for img_procesing
-- [ ] add cropping several parts to cropping.py
+- [ ] cropping several parts in cropping.py
+    - [X] cropping several parts
+    - [ ] uneficient! should only open every img once - currently opens as many times as there are ROIs